 This is also me!
 Performing the Happy Bus:

 Photo: Sam Fentiman-Hall, at Roundabout Nights, Chatham

 Reading/performing Rat a tat tat from ‘The Happy Bus’ at Roundabout Nights, Chatham, February 2018:

 My poetry pamphlet, published by Paper Swans Press May 2018:

-I am currently taking bookings to come and read/perform poems from The Ward, followed by a question and answer session.
+Apart from at regular poetry events, I am currently taking bookings to come and read/perform poems from The Ward, followed by a question and answer session, for mental health professionals and trainees.
 This is proving popular with universities teaching clinical staff and fits very well with modules relating to patient narratives.
 You can contact me via the “Contact” tab on this website.

 The Happy Bus

 (Hint – hover over the Lulu.com home page and it often comes up with a discount code!)

 “Louisa Campbell, a former mental health nurse, grew up coping with her childhood by dissociating: splitting off difficult experiences into different parts of her personality.
 She writes as adult and child, therapist and patient, and even as a dog, as she charts the bumpy ride from dissociation, through anger, depression and anxiety to clarity, peace and joy.
 She hopes anyone who has had to lock away painful emotions might find something useful within the lines of her poems.
 She lives in Kent, England.”